Meghajain84/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
 * Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
+    * Safety rating is important feature among consumers looking to buy a car.
+Crash test rating and crash preventiveness are two factors that can determine this.
+We will analyze crash test rating of different cars based on the roof strength.
+Roof strength of the car is determined using strength-to-weight ratio (SWR).
 * In your description, address the following questions:
 1) What metric or metrics are you going to test?
+    * We will be using categorical independent variable of strength-to-weight ratio(SWR) for different cars (including the new prototype 'MechaCar'), crash test rating number as dependent variable
 2) What is the null hypothesis or alternative hypothesis?
+    * Null Hypothesis: Multiple vehicle's strength-to-weight ratio (SWR) makes NO significant differences in crash test rating
+    * Alternative Hypothesis: Multiple vehicle's strength-to-weight ratio (SWR) makes significant differences in crash test rating
 3) What statistical test would you use to test the hypothesis?
 And why?
+    * ANOVA as we are trying to find if there is a statitical difference between the distribution means from multiple samples, and also wchich one is having better SWR.
 4) What data is needed to run the statistical test?
+    * Multiple car's SWR data from IIHS, and MechaCar' SWR from AutoRU
+    * Multiple car's crash test rating data from NHTSA, and MechaCar's crash test rating data from AutoRU